 Lunch At Home With Kids: Easy, Budget-Friendly, Healthy Lunch Ideas

 Lunch doesn’t need to become a junk food binge, nor should it.
-This school year is already going to cause too much sitting; as parents, you need to take something into your control.
 This is where your food choices come into play.
 It’s time to limit the junk and start improving health (and boosting immune systems!) by enforcing healthy food options.
-Take back lunchtime.

 Eating well may cost more than eating processed, boxed items or in comparing to paid-for school lunches, but if you can balance your budget by not eating out, spending on fast food, and cutting those unhealthy items from your pantry, you’ll be surprised that it isn’t a drastic increase.

 You can make these lunches as simple or complex as you’d like; however, implementing a ‘No Snacks Until This Is Gone” rule is a great way to keep everyone’s hands out of the pantry!